Ozone Water Treatment For Well Water: The 6 Things You Need to Know First

 #6: Inject ozone under pressure for best results:

 Ozone can be bubbled into the water in open storage tanks or low-pressure vessels, but most of the ozone does not get transferred into the water.
-It is much better to draw in the ozone with a venturi into a contact tank that is under 40 – 50 PSI of pressure for optimum transfer of the ozone into water.
+For optimum transfer of the ozone into water, it is much better to draw in the ozone with a venturi into a contact tank under 40 – 50 PSI of pressure.

-Ozone Systems Are Widely Use for Bottling Water and Water Purification Worldwide
+Ozone Systems Are Widely Used for Bottling Water and Water Purification Worldwide

 Ozone is much faster at killing bacteria and oxidizing iron and manganese compared to chlorine or peroxide.
 One advantage for home use is that ozone is quite unstable and will degrade over a time frame ranging from a few seconds to 30 minutes.

-It is quite expensive compared to chlorination.
-Ozone water treatment costs a lot more up front compared to aeration, chlorine injection or hydrogen peroxide injection!
+Ozone water treatment is quite expensive compared to chlorination.
+It costs a lot more upfront compared to aeration, chlorine injection, or hydrogen peroxide injection!
 That is the primary disadvantage.
 Shop our ozone systems.

 Ozone for Disinfection

-Ozone has a greater ability to disinfect water of bacteria and viruses compared to chlorination.
-To properly disinfect water with chlorine or ozone there must be enough residual of the chlorine or ozone in mg/L (same as saying parts per million or PPM) in the water, AND enough minutes of contact time for disinfection to occur.
+Ozone has a greater ability to disinfect water of bacteria and viruses than chlorination.
+To properly disinfect water with chlorine or ozone, there must be enough residual chlorine or ozone in mg/L (the same as parts per million or PPM) in the water AND enough minutes of contact time for disinfection to occur.

 Water chemistry is also very important.
-The pH of the water (how acid or alkaline it is) along with the turbidity and other contaminants all play a role in how effective chlorine or ozone will be at disinfecting your well water of bacteria.
+The pH of the water (how acidic or alkaline it is), along with turbidity and other contaminants, all play a role in how effective chlorine or ozone is at disinfecting your well water of bacteria.

-Ozone is faster at killing bacteria and oxidizing iron and manganese compared to chlorine or peroxide.
-For example, the CT value (Concentrate of the oxidizer multiplied by the Time in minutes) for disinfecting water of viruses is 6.
+Ozone is faster at killing bacteria and oxidizing iron and manganese than chlorine or peroxide.
+For example, the CT value (Concentration of the oxidizer multiplied by the Time in minutes) for disinfecting water of viruses is 6.
 6 minutes at 1 PPM chlorine concentration.
-Whereas for ozone the CT value is less than 1 (1 PPM with 1 minute of contact time) so disinfection and oxidation occur faster than chlorine or peroxide.
+For ozone, the CT value is less than 1 (1 PPM with 1 minute of contact time), so disinfection and oxidation occur faster than chlorine or peroxide.

-This varies, of course, depending on the water temperature and the pH of the water, but it gives a good illustration that ozone works faster, which saves time and money on the size of the contact tank and equipment needed to do the job.
+Of course, this varies depending on the water temperature and pH, but it illustrates well that ozone works faster, which saves time and money on the size of the contact tank and equipment needed to do the job.

 Ozone oxides the iron, manganese, and sulfur in the water to form insoluble metal oxides or elemental sulfur.
 These insoluble particles are then removed by post‐filtration, typically activated carbon, manganese dioxide, or other filter media.